-Skoda Superb hybrid reliability & safety
+Skoda Superb hybrid reliability & safety rating

 The latest Skoda Superb fared well in the Driver Power owner satisfaction survey, and there’s plenty of safety kit as standard